Frequently asked questions

 What if my child doesn't like counselling?

 One of the most important principles of counselling is consent.
-It is fundamental that your child understands what counselling is and can withdraw whenever they want.
+It is fundamental that your child understands what counselling is and can withdraw whenever they decide.
 Children should be autonomous and their opinion is valued very highly in the therapeutic relationship.